launchdarkly/terraform-provider-launchdarkly/website/docs/d/project.html.markdown

 - `name` - The project's name.

-- `client_side_availability` - A map describing whether flags in this project are available to the client-side JavaScript SDK by default.
+- `client_side_availability` - **Deprecated** A map describing which client-side SDKs can use new flags by default.
 To learn more, read [Nested Client-Side Availability Block](#nested-client-side-availability-block).
+Please migrate to `default_client_side_availability` to maintain future compatability.

+- `default_client_side_availability` - A block describing which client-side SDKs can use new flags by default.
+To learn more, read [Nested Client-Side Availability Block](#nested-client-side-availability-block).

 - `tags` - The project's set of tags.

 ### Nested Client-Side Availibility Block

-The nested `client_side_availability` block has the following attributes:
+The nested `default_client_side_availability` block has the following attributes:

 - `using_environment_id` - When set to true, the flags in this project are available to SDKs using the client-side ID by default.